Naomi Campbell

-Naomi Elaine Campbell (born 22 May 1970) is an English model.
+Naomi Elaine Campbell (born 22 May 1970) is a British model and actress.
 Beginning her career at the age of eight, Campbell was one of six models of her generation declared supermodels by the fashion industry and the international press.
 She was the first black woman to appear as a model on the covers of Time and Vogue France.

 In addition to her modelling career, Campbell has embarked on other ventures, including an R&B studio album and several acting appearances in film and television.
-She hosted the modelling-competition reality show The Face and its international offshoots.
-Campbell is also involved in charity work for various causes.
-She was banned from being a trustee of any charity in the United Kingdom for five years in September 2024 following a misconduct investigation that determined that her charity spent only 8.5% of its income on charitable grants, while making unauthorised payments such as paying for Campbell's stay at a five-star hotel, as well as spa treatments, room service, security and cigarettes.
+She hosted the modelling-competition reality television show The Face and its international offshoots.
+Campbell is also involved in charity work for various causes, although she was banned from being a trustee of any charity in the United Kingdom for five years in September 2024 following a financial misconduct investigation.

-Early life
+Early life and education

 Naomi Elaine Campbell was born on 22 May 1970 in Lambeth, South London, to Jamaican-born dancer Valerie Morris.
-Per her mother's wishes, Campbell has never met her father, who abandoned her mother when she was four months pregnant and went unnamed on her birth certificate.
+Per her mother's wishes, Campbell never met her father, who had abandoned her mother when she was four months pregnant and went unnamed on her birth certificate.
 She took the surname "Campbell" from her mother's second marriage.
 Her half-brother, Pierre, was born in 1985.
-Campbell is of Black-Jamaican and Chinese-Jamaican descent.
-Her Chinese heritage comes through her maternal grandmother, whose surname was Ming.
+Campbell is of Afro-Jamaican and Chinese-Jamaican descent.
+Her Chinese heritage comes through her paternal grandmother, whose surname was Ming.

 Campbell spent her early years in Rome, Italy, where her mother worked as a modern dancer.
 On their return to London, she lived with relatives while her mother travelled across Europe with the dance troupe Fantastica.
 From age three, Campbell attended the Barbara Speake Stage School and at age 10 she was accepted into the Italia Conti Academy of Theatre Arts, where she studied ballet.
 She also attended Dunraven School.